The Effect of SMS Reminders on Health Screening Uptake

 with Mohammed K. Ali, Viswanathan Mohan, Lydia Chwastiak, Kavita Singh, KM Venkat Narayan, Dorairaj Prabhakaran, Nikhil Tandon, and Nikkil Sudharsanan

-ongoing | machine learning | secondary data | India, Pakistan
+submitted | machine learning | secondary data | India, Pakistan

 This study aims at providing risk scores for 12-month risk of not meeting CVD care goals among patients with diabetes in South Asia.
 We apply machine learning methods on data from two harmonized, randomized controlled trials in India and Pakistan.
 We focus on predictors regularly collected or easily added in routine care settings to enable a wide application of the resulting risk score calculators.